Destination Agonda Beach: A Backpackers Paradise In Goa

 So many little resorts at Agonda Beach

-One of my favourite beach restaurants is Agonda Sunset, run by a bunch of friendly and really sweet Nepali guys.
+One of my favorite beach restaurants is Agonda Sunset, run by friendly Nepali guys.
 The food here was tasty and reasonably priced.
-My favourite dish was the chicken schnitzel and I enjoyed whiling away the evening sipping on the ginger honey lemon tea.
+My favorite dish was the chicken schnitzel and I enjoyed whiling away the evening sipping on the ginger honey lemon tea.

-Chicken schnitzel, my favourite dish at Agonda Sunset
+Chicken schnitzel, my favorite dish at Agonda Sunset

 Love the Ginger Lemon Honey tea too

 Every time I visit, I look for accommodation within walking distance of this beach shack.
-In 2015, when we were in Goa for a family reunion, I stayed at Wave On Waves, which is just opposite Agonda Sunset.
+In 2015, when we were in Goa for a family reunion, I stayed at a homestay across the road from Agonda Sunset.

 If you’re willing to shell out more for authentic Italian food, try La Dolce Vita, for its Italian pizzas made in a wood-fired oven.
 I found them too pricey and didn’t much care for them.